Lego: In popular culture

-Lego's popularity is demonstrated by its wide representation and usage in many cultural works, including books, films, and art.
+Lego's popularity is demonstrated by its widespread representation and use in many cultural works, including books, films, and art.
 It has even been used in the classroom as a teaching tool.
 In the US, Lego Education North America is a joint venture between Pitsco, Inc. and the educational division of the Lego Group.

 In 1998, Lego bricks were one of the original inductees into the National Toy Hall of Fame at The Strong in Rochester, New York.

-"Lego" is commonly used as a mass noun ("some Lego") or, in American English, as a countable noun with plural "Legos", to refer to the bricks themselves, (e.g. genericization) but as is common for trademarks, Lego group insists on the name being used as an adjective when referring to a product (as in "LEGO bricks").
+"Lego" is commonly used as a mass noun ("some Lego") or, in American English, as a countable noun with plural "Legos", to refer to the bricks themselves, (e.g. genericization) but as is common for trademarks, Lego group insists on the name being used as an adjective when referring to a product (as in "Lego bricks").

-Lego bricks have a reputation for causing pain when stepped on, often being humorously exaggerated as more extreme than that caused by even the worst injuries.
-In this way, they are viewed as a sort of modern-day caltrop.
+Lego bricks have a reputation for causing pain when stepped on, often being humorously exaggerated as being more extreme than the pain caused by severe injuries.

 Clones

 The last significant patent for Lego bricks expired in 1978.
-Since then, competitors have produced blocks of similar dimensions and design that can be connected with Lego bricks.
+Since then, competitors have produced blocks of similar dimensions and designs that can be connected with Lego bricks.
 In 2002, Lego sued the CoCo Toy Company in Beijing for copyright infringement over its "Coko bricks" product.
 CoCo was ordered to cease manufacture of the products, publish a formal apology and pay damages.
-Lego sued the English company Best-Lock Construction Toys in German courts in 2004 and 2009; the Federal Patent Court of Germany denied Lego trademark protection for the shape of its bricks for the latter case.
-In 2005, the Lego Company sued Canadian company Ritvik Holdings Inc., which makes Mega Bloks, for trademark violation.
+Lego sued the English company Best-Lock Construction Toys in German courts in 2004 and 2009; the Federal Patent Court of Germany denied Lego trademark protection for the shape of its bricks in the latter case.
+In 2005, the Lego Company sued Canadian company Ritvik Holdings Inc., which makes Mega Bloks, for trademark violations.
 However, the Supreme Court of Canada upheld Ritvik Holdings Inc.'s rights to sell its product.
 In 2010, the European Court of Justice ruled that the eight-peg design of the original Lego brick "merely performs a technical function [and] cannot be registered as a trademark."

 In 2020 and 2021, Lego sent cease and desist letters to small toy retailers and popular YouTubers in Germany.
-In 2021, a shipment of bricks delivered by clone producer Qman was blocked from passing through German customs due to concerns over the potential infringement of Lego's intellectual property.
+In 2021, a shipment of bricks delivered by clone producer Qman was blocked from passing through German customs due to concerns over potential infringement of Lego's intellectual property.
 The recipient toy retailer initiated an appeal for donations to import containers of Lego clones from China to Germany and donate them to children's homes, which received more than within a couple of weeks.